-- 10 students from Coffey County are studying at KU Medical Center.
+- 11 students from Coffey County are currently studying at KU Medical Center.

 - 4 Coffey County physicians serve as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.